delyan-boychev/Alzheimers-Classification/README.md

 Estimated Total Size (MB): 3.05 <br/>

 ## Used data
 I used the open-source dataset provided in Kaggle(https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset).
-I converted the data into CSV format to be easier for training in PyTorch.
+I created a CSV file with annotations to be easier to train with PyTorch.
 I split the data into 80% of every class for training and 20% of every class for testing.

 ## Training the model
 I used Cross Entropy Loss Function and Adam optimizer